Mamba State-Space Models Are Lyapunov-Stable Learners: Experiments

-Each fine-tuning run occurred on a single A10G GPU.
+Each fine-tuning run occurred on a single Nvidia A10G GPU (24 GB total memory).
 To further limit extraneous numerical effects, the same batch size is used for all \fullp{}, \halfp{}, and \bhalfp{} experiments for a given model size.
 While this leads to hardware underutilization (i.e., non-saturated GPU memory for mixed-precision and LoRA experiments), this is necessary to guarantee no divergence is due to differences in parameter update schedules.
-For comparison, \texttt{Pythia} \texttt{160M}, \texttt{410M}, and \texttt{1B} models are fine-tuned using the same experimental setup.
-The training recipe for all models was adapted from~\cite{tunstall2023zephyr}, with the \texttt{AdamW\_torch} optimizer and a \texttt{cosine annealing} schedule.
+For comparison, two Transformer-based LLM families of similar parameter counts are fine-tuned using the same experimental setup: \texttt{Pythia} (sizes \texttt{160M}, \texttt{410M}, and \texttt{1B}) and \texttt{OpenELM}~\citep{mehta2024openelm} (sizes \texttt{270M} and \texttt{450M}).
+The training recipe for all models was adapted from~\citet{tunstall2023zephyr}, with the \texttt{AdamW\_torch} optimizer and a \texttt{cosine annealing} schedule.
 Further experimental details are available in Appendix~\ref{appendix:experimentalDetails}.

+All models were evaluated using the LM evaluation harness from Eleuther AI~\citep{eval-harness}. {\bf Model performance is measured as percent accuracy} using the MMLU~\citep{hendrycks2020measuring} and Winogrande~\citep{sakaguchi2021winogrande} datasets.
+The difference in model performance is reported as the mean \emph{divergence} (i.e., absolute difference) between the original full-precision and respective mixed-precision model, averaged over \{0, 1, 3, 5\}-shot percent accuracy.
+Thus, {\bf a divergence greater than one denotes an average difference greater than one entire percentage of accuracy.} We thus refer to a divergence greater than unity as a \emph{large deviation spike}.

-For each Mamba and Pythia model, Figure~\ref{fig:finetuning_precisions} shows the mean divergence calculated between the respective \fullp{} \full{} and mixed-precision {\tt ALL}/{\tt SLL} {\tt LoRA} fine-tuned models, averaged over \{0, 1, 3, 5\}-shot MMLU accuracy.
-Across mixed-precisions and adapter settings, Mamba displays comparable divergences to Pythia models.
-E.g., {\bf for \halfp{}, Mamba demonstrates an average divergence of 0.1, compared to 0.14 for Pythia}.
-Similarly, for {\bf \bhalfp{}, Mamba demonstrates an average divergence of 0.18, compared to 0.28 for Pythia}.
-Importantly, Mamba models do not exhibit large deviation spikes after fine-tuning (in contrast to Pythia models).
+Mean divergence results for all models are displayed in Figure~\ref{fig:divergence_mmlu} and Figure~\ref{fig:divergence_winogrande} for MMLU and Winogrande, respectively.
+Across mixed-precisions and adapter settings, Mamba displays smaller divergences than both Pythia and OpenELM models.
+E.g., {\bf for Winogrande evaluations, \texttt{Alpaca} fine-tuning with Mamba models is an average 2.9 and 2.4 times smaller in mean divergence than Pythia and OpenELM models, respectively}.
+For MMLU evaluations, \texttt{Alpaca} fine-tuning with Mamba models is an average 2.6 times smaller in mean divergence than both Pythia and OpenELM models.
+Importantly, Mamba models do not exhibit large deviation spikes after fine-tuning, in contrast to both Pythia and OpenELM models.